- The trial of Aaron Deveau, now 18, began this week in Haverhill, Massachusetts

-"My brother received such head trauma that ... there was no hope for him," Bowley's sister, Donna Burleigh, said in court.
+"My brother received such head trauma that... there was no hope for him," Bowley's sister, Donna Burleigh, said this week in court.

-Essex Assistant District Attorney Ashlee Logan argued that Deveau may have erased some of his texts or lied to police after the accident about when he was texting.
+During her opening remarks, Assistant District Attorney Ashlee Logan suggested that Deveau may have erased some of his texts or fibbed to police after the accident.

-Deveau said after the crash in a taped interview with police, which was played in court, "I was tired.
+Deveau said after the crash in a taped interview with police, which was played in court this week, "I was tired.
 I was distracted.
 When I looked away for one quick second, I came too close to her and I was trying to hit my brakes."

-His defense lawyer said authorities set out from the beginning to link texting to the crash, a cause-and-effect relationship that he contends is not valid.
+His defense lawyer claimed authorities set out from the beginning to link texting to the crash, a cause-and-effect relationship that he contends is not valid.
+Joseph Lussier, the attorney, furthermore urged jurors not to let the sad, gruesome nature of the crash and its effect on its victims cloud their determination as to whether Deveau's texting was to blame.